orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     you do not need to package it.
   - If a dependency exists on other overlay(s), you do not need to submit it for review.
+  - The package should also be polished as much as possible.
+This means to disable options or patch the code so that it is either is feature complete or completely disables/hides the early (buggy) implementation.
+Patches that address encountered issues or encountered bugs may be added.

 * eclass rules:
   - All `.eclass`es must be GPL2 only or have a GPL2 compatible license header.